 Level 3

 Fast charging stations are known as the level 3 stations, which are capable of charging an electric vehicle in less than half an hour in some cases.
 This increased voltage of 480 volts three phase alternating current is converted to direct current and will supply approximately 192kW.
-The decreased charging time of this type of station is argued to be the seller for electric vehicles and the reason for the 50% increase in use of the electric vehicles in Tokyo.
+The decreased charging time of this type of station is argued to be the seller for electric vehicles and the reason for the increase in use of electric vehicles.

 Power Conversion